idrmiller/PDM7/README.md

  10/12: Presenting your Product | 10/14: _**Final Presentations**_
 10/19: Moving forward on your PM Path | 10/21:
 10/26: | 10/28: _**Last Class**_

+___

+>_A good product manager is the CEO of the product.
+A good product manager takes full responsibility and measures themselves in terms of the success of the product.
+They are responsible for right product/right time and all that entails.
+Bad product managers have lots of excuses._    **---Ben Horowitz**
+___